jundalisay/superb/content/en/research/socrates/timaeus/chapter-06b.md

 ---
 title: "Kundalini"
-heading: "There are 3 billion yous"
+heading: "Chapter 6b"
-weight: 1
+weight: 36
 image: "/photos/social/monkey.jpg"
 description: "The bonds of life which unite the soul with the body are made fast in the marrow.
 They are the root and foundation of the human race"
-author: Timaeus
+author: Plato
 icon: /icons/soc.png
 ---